getpelican/pelican/README.rst

 * Fast rebuild times due to content caching and selective output writing
 * Extensible via a rich plugin ecosystem: `Pelican Plugins`_

-Check out `Pelican's documentation`_ for further information.
+Check out the `Pelican documentation`_ for further information.

 How to get help, contribute, or provide feedback